moggers87/django-sendfile2/README.rst

 The Development backend is only meant for use while writing code.
 It uses Django's static file serving code to do the job, which is only meant for development.
-It reads the whole file into memory and the sends it down the wire - not good for big files, but ok when you are just testing things out.
+It reads the whole file into memory and the sends it down the wire - not good for big files, but OK when you are just testing things out.

 It will work with the Django dev server and anywhere else you can run Django.